ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 Take a look at the [awk manual](https://www.gnu.org/software/gawk/manual/gawk.html) to learn more about the capabilities of awk.

 **HARD CHALLENGE**:
 Go through the list of genomes (as in the Find section) and this time only search down a maximum of 6 directories and also follow symbolic links in the search.
 Then extract only those files that are part of either the zebrafish or C. elegans genomes.
-For each of those files, get the number of characters in the file and then only print files whose character count is greater than 10000.
+For each of those files, get the number of characters in the file and then only print files whose character count is less than 10000.
 You will have to probably use find, grep, xargs, wc, and awk.
 You will need to look at the manual pages for each of those commands.
 You should be able to do this just using pipes and the commands (i.e. no intermediate files).